syncfusion-content/uwp-docs/uwp/Busy-Indicator/Getting-Started.md

 {% endtabs %}

-2.Now add the `SfBusyIndicator` control with a required optimal name using the included namespace
+2.Now add the `UWP Busy Indicator` control with a required optimal name using the included namespace

 {% tabs %}